kulcsarrudolf/pasztor.at/content/blog/2017-06-01-lets-talk-about-terraform.md

 date: "2017-06-01T00:00:00Z"
 publishDate: "2017-06-01T00:00:00Z"
 embed: https://www.youtube-nocookie.com/embed/xm3QcGvxuF8?rel=0
-excerpt: OK, so clicking around in the AWS interface is nice and all, but we'd really like to have some documentation as to how our cloud is set up.
+summary: OK, so clicking around in the AWS interface is nice and all, but we'd really like to have some documentation as to how our cloud is set up.
 That's where Terraform comes into play.
-fbimage: /assets/img/lets-talk-about-terraform.png
+fbimage: posts/lets-talk-about-terraform.png
-googleimage: /assets/img/lets-talk-about-terraform.png
+googleimage: posts/lets-talk-about-terraform.png
-preview: /assets/img/lets-talk-about-terraform.jpg
+preview: posts/lets-talk-about-terraform.jpg
 tags:
 - DevOps
 - Terraform
 title: Let's talk about Terraform!
 twitter_card: summary_large_image
-twitterimage: /assets/img/lets-talk-about-terraform.png
+twitterimage: posts/lets-talk-about-terraform.png
 video: https://youtu.be/xm3QcGvxuF8
 ---